UCDavisLibrary/fin-ucd-lib-deployment/README.md

 Next, retrieve all the additional repositories needed to run this application.
 In the project directory (not this repo), clone all repositories listed in the `ALL_GIT_REPOSITORIES` variable in `config.sh`.
 Make sure that each repository is on the branch you want.
 It is up to you the developer to ensure your development repositories are at the same branch/tag as this deployment.
 Next, in this repository, link these repositories with `./cmds/init-local-dev.sh`.

-Connect to Keycloak and generate a docker compose file for local development by running:
+Create Keycloak config files and generate a docker compose file for local development by running:
 ```bash
 npm install -g @ucd-lib/cork-template
 ./cmds/update-local-dev-keycloak.sh